Vedbh/LOADING/README.md

 <style>
-    /* Assuming the repository name is in an element with the class "repository-name" */ .repository-name {
+    /* Assuming the repository name is in an element with the class "LOADING" */ .repository-name {
     outline: none; /* This removes the blue outline */ /* Add other styling as needed */